SEX, DRUGS, ROCK & ROLL, MENTAL HEALTH, CANADIAN ARTISTS AND A POLARIZED COUNTRY.

 Downie’s work on The Secret Path is a moving and gripping depiction of the true story of one boy’s attempt to flee the residential school system.
 It’s a story all Canadians need to know.

 It was gratifying to meet the people who introduced themselves to us after our session, some sharing their own, very touching lived experiences.
 Like the Canadian Mental Health Association here in Canada, Mental Health America continues to make strides toward changes in government policy and attitudes toward mental illness.
 It was a rewarding and eye-opening conference, and we are pleased to have been part of it.
-Watch for an encore presentation hosted by Ramp coming in the fall.
-Subscribe to our newsletter to be the first to hear the details.
+We’re always happy to talk about mental health.
+Subscribe to our newsletter and follow us on Facebook, Twitter, Instagram and LinkedIn to join the conversation.